raul-izquierdo/english/sources/Writings/Essay.md

         - Al fin la **opinión**

 Content of P0
-    = `Nowadays most people share the view that...`
+    = `Although some people argue that..., others, however, believe that...` = `Nowadays most people share the view that...`
-    = `It is widely believed that education is important` = `Although most people believe that ... some, however, think that...`
+    = `It is widely believed that education is important`

 Content of P1-3
     = `A further advantage/criticism is that ...`